samueltuoyo15/Advanced-Node-Express-Redis/README.md

-# Advanced Node.js Concepts
+# Advanced Node.js Concepts 🚀

-This project explores advanced concepts in Node.js, including buffers, the event loop, streams, and advanced CORS configurations in Express.
+## Description

+This project explores advanced Node.js concepts, including Buffers, the Event Loop, and Streams.
+It provides practical examples and demonstrations of these core features, helping you understand how to build efficient and robust Node.js applications.

 ## Installation

-To get started with this project, follow these steps:
+To set up the project locally, follow these steps:

-1. Clone the repository:
+1.  **Clone the repository:**

     ```bash
     git clone <repository_url>
-    cd <repository_directory>
+    cd advanced-nodejs
     ```

-2. Install the dependencies for each module:
+2.  **Install dependencies:**

+    Navigate to each module (`buffers`, `event-loop`, `streams`) and run:

     ```bash
     cd buffers